Piedmont signs deal to acquire HCA properties, no announcement made concerning potential sale of Redmond

 “We’re very excited to bring our care model to these communities,’’ Kevin Brown, the Piedmont president and CEO, told Georgia Health News in an interview after the announcement.

-Piedmont already serves communities that have more than 70 percent of the state’s population.
+Piedmont already serves communities that have more than 70% of the state’s population.
 The system’s goal, Brown said, is to provide seamless, high-quality care in the hundreds of medical locations, including urgent care facilities, that Piedmont operates.

 But HCA is moving to strengthen its presence in east and southeast Georgia.
 On Saturday, it announced that it had finalized its $73 million purchase of Meadows Regional Medical Center in Vidalia.

-Brown said the Piedmont system is committed to making a positive in both individuals and communities that it serves.
-Piedmont, unlike HCA, is a not-for profit healthcare system.
+Brown said the Piedmont system is committed to making a positive impact in both the individuals and communities that it serves.
+Piedmont, unlike HCA, is a not-for-profit healthcare system.

 Bartow County Commissioner Steve Taylor said CMC has been paying approximately $539,000 in property taxes.